 You Can Control Who Comes Through the Cat Flap

-Certain cat flaps can offer your cat a degree of exclusivity of entry.
-They might come with a collar that has magnetic keys on it and these keys unlock the flap.
-However, for these cat flaps to work well, it is imperative that your cat doesn’t lose its colour and that there isn’t any cat in the neighbourhood with the same magnetic keys for their flaps that would unlock your cat flap too.
+Older electronic cat flaps offer your cat a degree of exclusivity of entry.
+They come with a collar or tag that has magnetic keys on it and these keys unlock the flap.
+However, for these cat flaps to work well, it is imperative that your cat doesn’t lose its collar and that there isn’t any cat in the neighbourhood with the same magnetic keys for their flaps that would unlock your cat flap too.

 Disadvantages of Cat Flaps